Blockchain in automotive

 Ride and car sharing apps

-One remarkable trait of blockchain, which stems from its distributed and decentralized nature, is that it’s particularly well-suited for supporting self-governing ecosystems of wide-ranging scope and scale.
+One remarkable trait of blockchain in automotive, which stems from its distributed and decentralized nature, is that it’s particularly well-suited for supporting self-governing ecosystems of wide-ranging scope and scale.
 This makes it perfect for building new types of enterprise and consumer services.

 For example, blockchain technology can enable a new type of ride-sharing services that run on a peer-to-peer network without the need for a central authority, for example Uber, to serve as an intermediary.
 With transactions between participants on the network governed by smart contracts, drivers will be paid when riders have been delivered to their destinations.